 Imported backfill shall include the supply of backfill material to replace rejected material, any handling between the on-site stockpile and the trench and the removal and disposal of that rejected material.
-Imported backfill shall be paid by solid measure, to the nearest 0.1m3.

 For concrete pipes, the volume shall be determined from the excavation width and the depth from the subgrade to the centreline of the pipe where the pipe diameter is 525mm or less.
 Where the pipe is greater than 525mm diameter, the depth shall be to the top of the pipe haunching and the volume shall be reduced by the volume of the pipe and surround above the level of the haunching.
 The trench width shall be 'G' or 'N' as specified for the excavation.